isc-projects/stork/doc/install.rst

 To debug migrations, another useful feature is SQL tracing using the `--db-trace-queries` parameter.
 With it enabled, `stork-db-migrate` will print out all its SQL queries on stdout.
-For example, you can use these commands to generate an SQL script that will generate the full schema:
+For example, you can use these commands to generate an SQL script that will update your schema.
+Note that for some migrations, the steps are dependent on the contents of your database, so this will not be an universal Stork schema.

 .. code-block:: console